RichardSilveira/genai-bedrock-intelligent-assistant/README.md

   - **Availability and Performance Efficiency:** To ensure responsiveness during traffic spikes and protect downstream resources, the key functions are configured with **reserved concurrency** and **provisioned concurrency**.
   - **Dependency Management:** Common libraries and dependencies are managed using **Lambda Layers** to promote code re-use, better organization, and smaller deployment package sizes.

-- **Guardrails:** To PII exposure, filter harmful content, block undesirable topics, enhancing safety and privacy.
+- **Guardrails:** To **prevent PII leakage**, filter harmful content, and block undesirable topics, both FMs uses Guardrails to enhance safety and privacy.

+- **Secure Prompt Engineering:** The prompts are designed with a safety-first approach leveraging industry best-practices to prevent prompt injections.

+- **Parameter Store:** Simplest approach to safely store all project's secrets

+- **S3:** Stores **company's private data** with Restricted Resource Policies for Knowledge Base-only access, leveraging **SSE-KMS with Bucket Keys enabled** for enhanced key control, auditable access tracking by security teams, and cost optimization.

 ## 🚀 Executive Summary